gsoft-inc/sg-orbit/README.md

 **Nightly**

 Once per night, the CI will execute the automated visual tests.
-We can't execute those tests on every commits since snapshots are pricy and limited.
+Those tests can't be executed on every commits since visual test snapshots are pricy and limited.

 For more information on the automated visual tests, view the [Testing](https://github.com/gsoft-inc/sg-brand#testing) section.